CarlosNZ/fig-tree-evaluator/README.md

   errorData?: Record<string, unknown>
   operator?: Operator
   expression?: EvaluatorNode
+  prettyPrint: string // nicely formatted summary
 }
 ```

 There are two alternatives to throwing:

 1. **Fallback**: If the `fallback` property is specified in the expression, this will be returned whenever an error occurs at that node (or below).
 See [Fallback option](#other-common-properties).
-2. **Formatted string**: By using the `returnErrorAsString: true` option, FigTree will return a nicely formatted string describing the error.
-The formatted string will be structured like so:
+2. **Formatted string**: By using the `returnErrorAsString: true` option, FigTree will return a nicely formatted string describing the error. *This is the same string returned in the `prettyPrint` property of the FigTreeError.* The formatted string will be structured like so:

 ```
 Operator: <OPERATOR_NAME>: - <error.name (if specific)>